manzurahmed/VisualStudioCodeTweaking/README.md

 # VisualStudioCodeTweaking

+## Install VS Code

+Start "Add/Remove Software" from start menu and search for "visual-studio-code-bin" in AUR.
+Install VS Code from the search result.

+## What to do after installing VS Code

 After install Visual Studio Code in your PC, I use the following tweaking to its settings/preferences in a way I feel comfortable.

 ## Tweaking